aloktech/RESTServiceFrameworkComparison/README.md

 as follows :

 <full class name, which has implement the interface> i.e com.imos.JerseyClient(JerseyClient implement the interface ClientServiceProvider)
+- The above configuration can be automated by using Google Auto Value

 REST Signature for REST Server adding/removing
 -------